-Just across the river Yare from Great Yarmouth is the much less visited Gorleston-on-Sea.
-Take the buckets and spades or kites to gorgeous Gorleston Beach for a relaxed day out on the biggest and sandiest beach for miles around.
+Just across the River Yare from Great Yarmouth is the much less visited Gorleston-on-Sea.
+Take the buckets and spades or kites to gorgeous Gorleston Beach for a great day out on the biggest beach with golden sands for miles around.

-Have a go on the fiendishly difficult yachting pond, dip your toes in the paddling pool and explore the wide esplanade below the grassy cliffs before settling in for fish and chips and an ice-cream for tea!
+Have a go on the fiendishly difficult yachting pond, dip your toes in the paddling pool and explore the wide esplanade below the grassy cliffs before settling in for fish and chips and ice cream for tea!

 Walk the Angles Way National Trail

 From the ruins, head to the river and join the Angles Way National Trail to Great Yarmouth.
-At the river, turn right and you’ll find the path that runs alongside the river, before arriving at Breydon Water where the sea meets the Broads.
+At the river, turn right and you’ll find the path that runs alongside the river, before arriving at Breydon Water National Nature Reserve where the sea meets the Broads.

 From here, the path takes you to the Breydon Bridge, where you can cross the river back into Great Yarmouth.
-This walk one-way is 4 miles, which will take around an hour and a half at a relaxed pace.
+This Norfolk walk is 4 miles one way, which will take around an hour and a half at a relaxed pace.

 RELATED POST: 13 of the Best Norfolk Broads Walks